harismuneer/Ultimate-Social-Scrapers/README.md

 The best thing about this scraper is that the data is scraped in an organized format so that it can be used for educational/research purpose by researchers.
 Moreover, this scraper does not use Facebook's Graph API so there are no rate limiting issues as such.

 **This tool is being used by thousands of developers weekly and we are pretty amazed at this response!
-Thankyou guys!🎉**
+Thank you guys!🎉**

 For details regarding **citing/referencing** this tool for your research, check the 'Citation' section below.